fstagni/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 This document will first try to formulate the basic requirements for the lowest level of testing: unit tests, on top of which any complicated and fully featured testing framework could be defined.

-The second part will look better into integration and system tests.
+The second part will look into integration and system tests.